elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-apps.markdown

 ## Summing up

 In this chapter we have learned more about Mix dependencies and umbrella projects.
 While we may run `kv` without a server, our `kv_server` depends directly on `kv`.
-By breaking them into separate applications, we gain more control in how they are developed, tested and deployed.
+By breaking them into separate applications, we gain more control in how they are developed and tested.

 When using umbrella applications, it is important to have a clear boundary between them.
 Our upcoming `kv_server` must only access public APIs defined in `kv`.
 Think of your umbrella apps as any other dependency or even Elixir itself: you can only access what is public and documented.
 Reaching into private functionality in your dependencies is a poor practice that will eventually cause your code to break when a new version is up.